 Burnett served on the NCAA Division I Men’s Basketball Committee from 2017-22, providing administrative oversight of March Madness, including the annual Men’s Final Four.
 Following the Covid-19 shutdown of tournament in 2020, he assisted with the return of the tournament in 2021’s controlled environment in Indianapolis, and as chair of the committee in 2022, helped lead its return to its traditional presence across the country, including the Final Four in New Orleans.
 Burnett's term was also marked by the move from the longstanding Ratings Percentage Index (RPI) system to the current metric known as the NCAA Evaluation Tool (NET), and the committee also expanded in his final year from 10 to 12 members.

-He has made multiple media appearances on CBS, ESPN, Fox Sports, the SEC Network and in the pages of The New York Times, USA Today and the Dallas Morning News.
+He's made multiple media appearances on CBS, ESPN, Fox Sports, the SEC Network and in the pages of The New York Times, USA Today and the Dallas Morning News.
 In 2022, he was honored by the National Football Foundation/College Football Hall of Fame with its Legacy Award for extraordinary contributions to the organization and its mission of Building Leaders Through Football.

 Prior to his service at the Southland Conference, Burnett worked in various roles at the Sun Belt and American South conferences from 1989-2003.
 A native of Houston, Burnett is a 1988 graduate of Louisiana Tech University, where he studied journalism and served one year as sports editor of the campus student newspaper.
-He and his wife Tracy reside in McKinney, Texas, and have two adult children, son Cole, a student at the University of North Texas, and daughter Jesse, a graduate of the University of Oklahoma and a first-year pharmacy student at the Texas Tech University Health Science Center in Dallas.
+He and his wife Tracy reside in McKinney, Texas, and have two adult children, son Cole, a student at the University of North Texas, and daughter Jesse, a graduate of the University of Oklahoma and a second-year pharmacy student at the Texas Tech University Health Science Center in Dallas.

-Beth Chapman, an attorney with an extensive background in NCAA compliance, has associated with Southwest Sports Partners, LLC, to provide the new athletics consulting firm a series of compliance and internal review services.
+Beth Chapman, an attorney with an extensive background in NCAA compliance, has associated with Southwest Sports Partners, LLC, to provide the athletics consulting firm a series of compliance and internal review services.

 Over the last 20 years, Chapman has represented dozens of Division I institutions and individual coaches, student-athletes, and parents in Level I and II NCAA Enforcement and Independent Accountability Resolution Process investigations and hearings.